Are Bitcoin transactions traceable?

 Are Bitcoins untraceable?
 No!

 Bitcoin works with an unusual level of transparency of which most people are not aware.
-All the transactions are traceable and permanently stored in an unalterable public ledger, which anyone can view and analyze at any time.
+All the transactions are traceable and permanently stored in an unalterable public ledger, which anyone can view and analyse at any time.
 This ledger is called the blockchain.

 Bitcoin addresses are the only information that defines where bitcoins are allocated and where they are sent.
 These addresses are created privately through a user’s wallets, without revealing anything about the identity of the user.